 When quoting a pay rate there are several unique elements in addition to the currency and tax issues.
 Cost of living in the work location, security, travel expenses and length of the engagement will play a role in quoting a fair and attractive rate.
-Generally, contractors will want to be paid at a rate that is equal or more than at home, due to the extra effort and expense of working abroad.
+Generally, contractors will want to be paid at a rate that is equal to or more than at home, due to the extra effort and expense of working abroad.

 Depending on the nature of the work or location, a contractor might need supplemental liability or health insurance, which will also factor into the contract terms.

 In some cases, contractors sent abroad could be classified as formal employees under either the laws of the home or host country.
 This can bring unexpected tax liabilities and employment benefits, and every effort should be made to treat the contractor as an independent business to avoid misclassification.
-Use of a contractor management company can help insulate the company from classification issues.
+The use of a contractor management company can help insulate the company from classification issues.

 Contractor Taxation: How We Can Help

-Contractor Taxation is well positioned to help you as a recruiter in placing and managing contractors working abroad.
+Contractor Taxation is well-positioned to help you as a recruiter in placing and managing contractors working abroad.
 When your contractor enters a different tax system in an unfamiliar country, they may expect some form of support to ease the transition.

-We have a world-wide network of contractor management and umbrella companies to assist with international contracting challenges.
+We have a worldwide network of contractor management and umbrella companies to assist with international contracting challenges.
 This includes setting up payment processing, sponsoring work permits and ensuring correct withholding and tax payments.

 This is a real benefit for both the company and contractor, to have a third party that oversees the administration and structure of the contract and avoid any issues with payment or compliance with host country laws.
 If you have questions about international contracting, please contact us.